On Bott-Chern forms and their applications: Complex vector bundles over a smooth manifold

-The proof is based on the following useful result (see \cite{DR} and \cite{Connes}); for the convenience of the reader, we prove it here as well. \begin{lemma} Every $\eta\in\mathcal{A}^{k}(X)$ can be represented as a finite sum of the basic forms $f_{1}df_{2}\wedge\dots\wedge df_{k+1}$, where $f_{1},\dots,f_{k+1}$ are smooth functions on $X$.
-If the form $\eta$ is real, one can choose the basic forms such that all functions $f_{i}$ are real-valued, and if $\eta$ is zero on an open $U\Subset X$, there is a representation such that all functions $f_{i}$ vanish on $U$.
+\end{proposition} The proof is based on the following simple fact (see, e.g., \cite[p.
+16]{DR}), which is proved by partition of unity, or by using the Whitney embedding theorem. \begin{lemma} Every $\eta\in\mathcal{A}^{k}(X)$ can be represented as a finite sum of the basic forms $f_{1}df_{2}\wedge\dots\wedge df_{k+1}$, where $f_{1},\dots,f_{k+1}$ are smooth functions on $X$.
+If the form $\eta$ is real, one can choose the basic forms such that all functions $f_{i}$ are real-valued, and if $\eta$ is zero on an open $U\Subset X$, there is a representation such that all functions $f_{i}$ vanish on $U$. \end{lemma} \begin{proof}[Proof of Proposition \ref{Venice}] Induction by the degree in $d \A^{\mathrm{odd}}(X)\subset \A^{\mathrm{even}}(X)$.
+According to Lemma \ref{Connes}, it is sufficient to consider only basic forms in $\A^{\mathrm{odd}}(X)$.